heistvr/RemoteWhitelist/README.md

 # RemoteWhitelist
-This script allows you to control the visibility of a VRChat GameObject's children based on a remote whitelist.
+This script allows you to control the visibility of a VRChat GameObject's children based on a remote whitelist which updates automatically every 60 seconds.

 Currently supports: 3D Renderers, UI CanvasGroups, Canvases The whitelist is stored in a text file, which can be hosted: